 The exact education requirements for a healthcare consultant vary based on the employer.
 Generally, the minimum amount of education needed is a bachelor's degree.
 Many employers prefer healthcare consultants with a master's degree, especially in private industries.
 Students interested in becoming healthcare consultants pick majors in management, marketing, economics, human resources or business.
 Additionally, choosing a minor or a specialization in healthcare is suggested.

 According to the U.S. Bureau of Labor Statistics (BLS), a healthcare consultant must be self-motivated and work with minimal supervision since employers expect them to be experts at improving an organization (www.bls.gov).
 Possessing effective communication skills is needed to clearly commune improvement ideas with a customer.
 The ability to handle stress and act responsibility is important, especially when healthcare consultants acquire more experience and are placed in charge of specific projects.

 While certification is not a necessary requirement for this career, acquiring a Certified Management Consultant (CMC) designation can demonstrate an additional level of commitment to employers and customers.
 The Institute of Management Consultants USA, Inc. offers this designation to healthcare consultants who possess good references, have the required amount of education, complete an interview and pass an examination (www.imcusa.org).
 To maintain this designation, a healthcare consultant re-certifies every three years.

 Salary Info and Job Outlook

-According to the BLS, the median annual salary earned by management analysts working in the field of healthcare was $69,370, as of May 2013.
+According to the BLS, the median annual salary earned by all management analysts was $80,880 as of May 2014.
 The same source projects that management analysts in healthcare will see employment opportunities grow by about 21% between 2012 and 2022, which is faster than average.